From Your Guide — Leif Harbidge

 I'm not a fitness coach.
+I'm not a personal trainer.
 I'm a guide.
-What I build are field manuals for men and women who want to stay strong, capable, and useful for the next decade — without the complexity, the wellness fluff, or the volume that wrecks your week.
+What I build are simple, durable strength playbooks for men and women who want to stay capable through every season of a full life... without the complexity, the fluff, or the gym time that wrecks your week.

-NO COMPLEXITY · NO WELLNESS FLUFF · NO STARTING OVER
+NO COMPLEXITY · NO FLUFF · NO STARTING OVER

 I'm not theorizing about any of this.
 I'm living it.
 Right now.